OpenNebula/docs/source/quick_start/usage_basics/running_k3s_clusters.rst

 |k3s_kernel_files_datastore|

 You need to modify the k3s VM template to add the kernel just imported.
 Proceed to the ``Templates --> VMs`` tab and select the ``Service K3s - Firecracker-0`` VM Template.
-Click on update, proceed to the OS&CPU tab and in the kernel section, select "Kernel 4.19 x86_64 - Firecracker".
+Click on update, proceed to the OS&CPU tab and in the kernel section select "Kernel 4.19 x86_64 - Firecracker".

 |add_kernel_k3s_vm_template|